 How to convert png to svg free online?

 For people who often work with images, one of the challenges that they might have encountered is converting PNG to SVG (raster to vector graphics).
-This is a really annoying and time-consuming task–you have to reverse the operation.
+This is a really annoying and time-consuming task.
 The SVG and other vector files are great since they are governed by geometry, so they do not pixelate at any magnification and are infinitely scalable.

-Converting png to svg is a boring, futile task if you try to vectorize the images manually.
-Or even if you take the help of the image-tracing functionality in traditional software programs, such as Adobe Illustrator, CorelDraw, or Inkscape, you will find them inefficient.
+Converting png to svg is a boring, inefficient task if you try to vectorize the images manually.
+Or even if you take the help of the image-tracing functionality in traditional software programs, such as Adobe Illustrator, CorelDraw, or Inkscape, you will find the results unacceptable.
 Further, many of these vector graphics editors are not free; you have to install them on your local machine and pay hefty fees for a license.

 Today, we will present you SVGStorm, the best free online alternative for converting PNG to SVG.

 SVGStorm is a free online SVG Converter that can vectorize your raster images, which includes PNG, JPG/JPEG, GIF, BMP, TIFF, WEBP to scalable vector graphics (SVG).
 You can check it out yourself here.

 It offers far more vectorizing functionalities compared to traditional software programs.

 The below is a quick guide for converting png to svg using SVGStorm: